TV Tropes Needs Your Help

-- The Stranger from 30 Days of Night, who paves the way for the vampires by stealing and destroying the town's means of communication in exchange for being turned.
+- The Stranger from Thirty Days Of Night, who paves the way for the vampires by stealing and destroying the town's means of communication in exchange for being turned.
 They don't.
 Notably averted in the sequel.
 After their resident Vampire Wannabe mercilessly snaps a victim's neck, they actually turn him into a vampire and send him after the good guys.

 - The main character in the Tales from the Grave, Volume 2: Happy Holidays segment "Love Bites".